nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/document-publishing.md

 As in workspaces, access to sections is determined by permissions.

-You can also define any document type as publish space in the Definition of the document type in the Studio Modeler, by checking **Document is a publish space**.
+You can define any document type as publish space by checking **Document is a publish space**, in the Definition screen of your custom document type in Studio Modeler.
 ![]({{file name='publish-space-studio.png'}} ?w=500,border=true)

 ## Publishing Documents